joshmaz/dakboard-lowellmakes/README.md

 - Feature videos, photos, and social feeds to highlight member projects.
 - Standardize layouts (calendar + rotating shop highlights + weather).

-### Roles & Responsibilities (By Audience)
+### Roles & Responsibilities

-#### For Shop Champions

-- Design and maintain engaging screens for your shop.
-- Use and contribute to shared templates in the repo.
-- Participate in training sessions and help onboard new users.
+- **Project Captain (Josh)** – Coordinate overall project direction and task delegation; manage billing decisions (monthly vs annual, plan upgrades); maintain repo structure, documentation, and best practices; review display loops and content schedules with stakeholders.

-- Ensure your shop’s events and updates are reflected in the display.
+- **Shop Champions** – Design and maintain engaging screens for their shop; contribute guides and shared templates; participate in training sessions; ensure their shop’s events and updates are reflected in displays.

-#### For Volunteers and Community Members

-- Provide event information, calendars, videos, and photos for inclusion.
-- Suggest new features or display ideas to Shop Champions.
-- Share feedback on the clarity, usefulness, and engagement of displays.
+- **Volunteers / Community Members** – Provide event information, calendars, videos, and photos for inclusion; suggest new features or display ideas; share feedback on the clarity, usefulness, and engagement of displays.

-#### For Admins / Project Captain (Josh)

-- Coordinate overall project direction and task delegation.
-- Manage billing decisions (monthly vs annual, plan upgrades).
-- Maintain repo structure, documentation, and best practices.
-- Review display loops and content schedules with stakeholders.

-- **Project Captain (Josh)**: Coordinate, document, delegate tasks, manage repo.
-- **Shop Champions**:
-  - Design engaging screens for their shop.
-  - Contribute guides & templates.
-- **Volunteers/Stakeholders**:
-  - Suggest content, provide calendars, videos, and event feeds.
-  - Participate in review of screen effectiveness.

 ### Process & Documentation

 1. **Content Creation**
-   - Define screen templates and shared assets in repo/docs.
+   - Define screen templates and shared assets in `docs/`.
-   - Maintain a “Media Library” for approved graphics and logos.
+   - Maintain a “Media Library” for approved graphics and logos (outside the scope of this repo).

 2. **Configuration Management**
-   - All display configs tracked in GitHub repo.
+   - Track all display configurations in this GitHub repo.
-   - Versioned “screen definitions” shared for reuse.
+   - Version “screen definitions” and templates for reuse.

 3. **Training & Onboarding**
-   - Step-by-step guides for creating/editing screens.
+   - Provide step‑by‑step guides for creating and editing screens.
-   - Troubleshooting quick reference (based on DAKOS support docs).
+   - Maintain a troubleshooting guide (see `docs/troubleshooting.md`) based on DAKboard support resources.

 4. **Governance**
-   - Regular review of displays by task force.
+   - Conduct regular review of displays by the task force.
-   - Feedback loop from members → Shop Champions → Captain.
+   - Establish a feedback loop from members → Shop Champions → Captain.

 ### Next Steps (Expanded)